-- The inspector observed activities and children at play in the indoor and outdoor environment. - The inspector spoke with children, staff and parents throughout the inspection. - The inspector looked at all relevant documentation provided.
+- The inspector observed activities and children at play throughout the inspection. - The inspector spoke with children, parents and staff throughout the inspection. - The inspector looked at children's development files. - The inspector looked at documentation, policies, procedures and self-evaluation processes to ensure that they supported quality outcomes for children.